Aaron's Late Night Update

 Video

-Wheeling-Ohio County Health Dept. reports two COVID-19 associated deaths and 38 new cases
+Marshall County Health Dept. reports one death associated to COVID-19 and 22 new positive cases

 Video